Parchment sets sights on Paris 2024

 Parchment is the oldest man to win Olympic gold in the sprint hurdles and he, like female sprinter Shericka Jackson, said the timing of the Games in Tokyo was perfect because it allowed him a chance to heal a couple of injuries.

-Parchment said his return to Jamaica after the Games was exciting, but he will continue to focus on getting better.
+Parchment said returning to Jamaica after the Games was exciting, but he will continue to focus on getting better.

 “Lots of excitement, lots of celebration,” he said about his return to Jamaica.
 “I had to leave home a little earlier than expected to get back in the groove of training and racing.

-He said: “A gold changes everything, trust me, but I feel like everybody else is more excited than I am, because I've been thinking of this for so long.
+He said, “A gold [medal]changes everything, trust me, but I feel like everybody else is more excited than I am, because I've been thinking of this for so long.

 “I've been in shape to do this so many times, but I have been stopped by injuries and I feel sometimes that's been my own doing.”